NeneWang/docs/docs/journal/jul-23.md

 - [x] Lets follow the pattern of 1 Tutorial => 1 project to keep in track
 - [x] Work on the Habit Tracker Flutter
-- [ ] Now do the HAbit Tracking in your Todo application.
+- [x] Now do the Habit Tracking in your Todo application.
 - [ ] Then do the api routes from the Mapping Fast API perspective
 - [ ] Work on the tutorial for the clean coffee App
 - [ ] For then build the models for the Application